Dr Thomas Webb BA, MSc, PhD

-As a result, much of my research to date has investigated how the effects of motivation can be boosted by forming specific plans - known as "implementation intentions" - that link good opportunities to act with suitable responses to those opportunities.
+As a result, much of my research to date has investigated how the effects of motivation can be boosted by strategies such as monitoring progress, responding with self-compassion to lapses, or forming specific plans - known as "implementation intentions" - that link good opportunities to act with suitable responses to those opportunities.

 Teaching and administrative duties

 I am module organiser for PSY350: Self-regulation, Chair of the Department Ethics Subcommittee and also oversee research participation.
 I am also external examiner for the undergraduate BSc Psychology programme at the University of Exeter.

 I am currently Associate Editor for the British Journal of Social Psychology and am on the Editorial Boards of Psychological Bulletin, Cognition & Emotion, the British Journal of Health Psychology, Psychology & Health, Health Psychology Review, and Motivation and Emotion.
 I was formerly Associate Editor at the European Journal of Social Psychology (2010-2014) and Frontiers in Personality and Social Psychology (2016-2017).